 A Brazilian-born defender who forged a successful club career in Qatar before making the unusual switch to represent the Qatari national team.

-Lucas Mendes represents the modern, globalized path of a footballer whose career is built on strategic adaptation.
-Born in São Paulo, Brazil, he came up through the youth ranks of Corinthians, displaying the technical foundation typical of his homeland.
-His professional journey, however, quickly turned eastward.
-In 2012, he moved to Qatar to join Al-Wakrah, embarking on a decade-long stint in the Qatar Stars League that would see him become a defensive mainstay, known for his solidity at center-back or left-back.
-His consistent performances and lengthy residency made him eligible for naturalization, and in 2019, he accepted a call-up to the Qatar national team, swapping the famous yellow jersey for the maroon of his adopted home.
-This move placed him on the squad that would win the 2019 AFC Asian Cup and later compete in the 2022 FIFA World Cup on home soil, a testament to Qatar's project of bolstering its national side with experienced, naturalized talent.
+Lucas Mendes won the 2019 AFC Asian Cup with Qatar and played in the 2022 FIFA World Cup on home soil.
+Born in São Paulo, Brazil, he developed through Corinthians' youth system, learning the technical skills typical of Brazilian football.
+In 2012, he moved to Qatar to join Al-Wakrah, spending over a decade in the Qatar Stars League as a defensive mainstay at center-back or left-back.
+His consistent performances and lengthy residency made him eligible for naturalization.
+In 2019, he accepted a call-up to the Qatar national team, swapping the famous yellow jersey for the maroon of his adopted home.
+This move placed him on the squad that won the Asian Cup and later competed in the World Cup, a testament to Qatar's project of bolstering its national side with experienced, naturalized talent.

 1981–1996